chauvm/timetravel/notes.md

 ```
 The main cons of this approach is that the number of queries increases proportionally with the number of fields, which we may not have a control over - a bad actor could send a payload with lots of fields and hammer our database.

-Conclusion: we can pick a strategy depending on the actual shape of the records and number of updates per record.
-Without these data, I'll blindly go with the approach 2.3 with an update interval of 10 versions.
+*Conclusion*: we can pick a strategy depending on the actual shape of the records and number of updates per record.
+Without these data, in real life I'll blindly go with the approach 2.3 with an update interval of 10 versions. _For the purpose of this assignment, I'll implement 2.2 Calculate composition after each update given its ease of implementation_.

 # Implementation details
 ## Switch To Sqlite
 - Add some code to create a database connection
-- if there's no database, create one, and create `records` and `customer_data` table
+- if there's no database, create one, and create `records` table
-- (if have time) handle database connection error
+- handle database connection error

 ## Add Time Travel
 - Add `/api/v2` endpoints